Do you wonder how many mealworms your bearded dragon should eat?

 They’ve remained popular with lizard owners over the years for several reasons, which this section will talk about.

-Mealworms are easy to store and breed.
+Mealworms are easy to keep and breed.

-Simply leave them in their container either at room temperature to encourage growth and breeding or put them in a refrigerator to keep them the same size and fresh for more extended periods.
+Leave them in their container either at room temperature to encourage growth and breeding or put them in a refrigerator to keep them the same size and fresh for more extended periods.

 Mealworms are popular with owners, which makes their demand higher.